Ssamza/Ssamza/README.md

 ### Hello, My name is Santiago.

 I'm a Software developer with strong inclination to the Front-end .
-My background in architecture and construction has equipped me with valuable skills in analysis, project management, team leadership, and adaptability in work processes.
+My background in architecture and construction has equipped me with valuable skills in analysis, project management, adaptability, and strong collaboration within teams to enhance work processes.
 Always willing to learn.

 ## Skills and Technologies
 - Frontend: React, Redux, Typescript, SCSS, Storybook